gitkenan/rusky/README.md

 ## Educational Value

 Rusky is designed as both a working key-value store and a learning tool.
 The code prioritizes clarity over performance, with detailed comments explaining each step.
 It's a good starting point for understanding how databases work or for building more advanced storage systems.
+Attempts have already been made to deploy this with minikube, however, a more comprehensive hands-on approach involving deploying a Kubernetes cluster on GCP is planned for the near future to further learn about these specific tools and cloud providers.
+Please keep an eye on this space.

 The project shows how persistence, concurrency, and network programming work together in a real system, using Rust's safety features to prevent common bugs along the way.